joavzmo/DC/TrackProposal.md

   * Prerequisites
     * Recurrent Neural Networks for Sequence Processing in Python

-**_Note_**: *[Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python) is a prerequisite of Recurrent Neural Networks for Sequence Processing in Python, so I am not including it explicitely it here.*
+**_Note_**: *[Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python) is a prerequisite of Recurrent Neural Networks for Sequence Processing in Python, so I am not including it explicitely here.*

 ## 7 - [Deep Learning with PyTorch](https://www.datacamp.com/courses/deep-learning-with-pytorch)